svenhb/plotterfun-color/README.md

-# Plotterfun
+# Plotterfun-color

 A collection of algorithms for turning images into vector art.

-Try it out here: [https://mitxela.com/plotterfun/](https://mitxela.com/plotterfun/)
+The original: Try it out here: [https://mitxela.com/plotterfun/](https://mitxela.com/plotterfun/)

+My version with color separation: [https://grbl-plotter.de/plotterfun-color/](https://grbl-plotter.de/plotterfun-color/)

 The aim is to make it simple to develop new algorithms.
 Each algorithm is a separate .js file and is loaded as a webworker.
 Some of the algorithms are my versions of other vector art programs.